Abrock3/Text-Editor/README.md

 Because the editor was created with CodeMirror, it will also format your text depending on what you type; for example you can use /\*your text here\*/ to produce a comment in gray text, in addition numbers will be formatted blue to make it easier to differentiate them.

-Screenshots of the app during function:
+Screenshot of the app during function:

 ![Screenshot](images/Screenshot.jpg?raw=true "Screenshot")

 ## Credits